 Participation and Affiliation

-The HSU Sea Level Rise Initiative involves HSU faculty, staff, graduate students and community members and meets every two months or as needed.
-The Initiative is affiliated with the Marine and Coastal Science Institute at HSU.
+The Cal Poly Humboldt Sea Level Rise Institute involves Cal Poly Humboldt faculty, staff, graduate students and community members and meets every two months or as needed.
+The Institute is affiliated with the Marine and Coastal Science Institute at Cal Poly Humboldt.

 1 Wigi is the Wiyot place name for Humboldt Bay which is in the ancestral territory of the Wiyot people.
 Descendants of the Wiyot people are represented in several local tribes including: the Wiyot Tribe, Blue Lake Rancheria, and Bear River Rancheria.